Global Schr\"odinger map flows to K\"ahler manifolds with small data in critical Sobolev spaces: Energy critical case: Appendix B. Proof of Remained Claims

-As a corollary, if (\ref{hbk}) holds then $u$ can be extended beyond $[-T,T]$ to $C([-T-\rho,T+\rho];H^{L}_Q)$ for some $\rho>0$. \end{Proposition} \begin{proof} Recall the tension field $\tau(u)=\sum^{2}_{j=1}\nabla_j\partial_j u$.
-By integration by parts, { } Since $u$ solves $SL$, by integration by parts, we get { } Since $J$ commutes with $\nabla_j$, $\langle JX,X\rangle =0 $, we then arrive at { } Gronwall inequality and (\ref{hbk}) show { } Using the energy bound { } and (\ref{pojn}) give { } By integration by parts, { } Thus we have { } And applying integration by parts furthermore gives { } Hence, denoting $F(t)=\|\nabla\tau(u)\|_{L^2_x}$, (\ref{Hxbn}) and (\ref{Hdxbn}) show { } where $C_1(B,T)$ and $C_2(B,T)$ are smooth functions of $B,T$.
+where $C_1(B,T)$ and $C_2(B,T)$ are smooth functions of $B,T$.
 So the Sobolev norm of $u$ has a uniform bound in $[-T,T]$ up to order three.
 This with the classical local existence theory (see \cite{DW} or \cite{Mc}) implies $u$ can be extended to $[-\rho-T,T+\rho]$ for some $\rho>0$.
 And the bounds for the higher order Sobolev norms follow by Theorem 3.3 of \cite{Mc} or induction.
 Then by Sobolev embedding $u$ is smooth in $[-\rho-T,T+\rho]$ if $u_0\in\mathcal{H}_{Q}$. \end{proof}